Class 3 - Years 2 & 3

-Teaching Assistants – Mrs Chance, Mrs Cole and Mrs Nash
+Teaching Assistants – Mrs Chance and Mrs Cole

 Welcome back everyone.
-Hope you had a super Easter and ate lots of chocolate.
-The children have returned happy and enthusiastic.
+Hope you had a great Easter and didn’t eat too much chocolate.
+The children have returned refreshed and ready for the summer term.

-Our text this term is Enid Blyton’s The Enchanted Wood.
+Our text for this term is Esio Trot by Roald Dahl.
 We will be using this text to develop different styles of writing, as well as looking at related non-fiction.
-Children will also be undertaking weekly extended writing sessions, comprehension, spelling, grammar and punctuation lessons and year 2 will continue Big Write sessions.
+Children will also be undertaking a weekly comprehension and a Big Write session.
 This is where the children complete a given writing task completely independently, in silence.

 Some children will be given spellings every Friday to be tested the following Friday.
-These will contain the tricky words and sounds they have looked at that week (a useful phonics link can be found at the bottom of the page).
+These will contain tricky/common exception words and sounds they have looked at that week in their phonics groups (a useful phonics link can be found at the bottom of the page).
 Please help your child to learn these at home and ensure they have their spelling books every Friday, ready for their new spelling lists.

-Reading for meaning will be undertaken daily in class, where the whole class reads the text we are studying and completes associated activities.
+Reading for meaning will be undertaken daily in class, where the whole class reads the text we are studying and we discuss the story in depth.
 Individual reading is also conducted regularly in class.
 We encourage you to hear your child read as often as possible.
 As well as assisting your child to become a fluent and accurate reader, talking about what they have read and asking your child questions about their books will also help them to understand.
-Please sign your child’s reading diary if they have read at home
+Please sign your child’s reading diary if they have read at home.

-Please note that year 1 and 2 children are entitled to free fruit, but you may still wish to supply your child with a snack for morning break.
+Please note that year 3 children are not entitled to free fruit, so you may wish to supply your child with a snack for morning break.